top of page

 Mindfulness helps students build resilience in three key ways:

-Emotional Regulation: By recognising internal experiences, students become better at managing stress and maintaining balance.
+By recognising internal experiences, students become better at managing stress and maintaining balance.

-Breaking the Cycle of Avoidance: Mindfulness encourages gradual exposure to difficult emotions or situations, helping students overcome fear and anxiety instead of avoiding it.
+Mindfulness encourages gradual exposure to difficult emotions or situations.
+This approach helps students overcome fear and anxiety instead of avoiding it.

 Bringing Mindfulness into the Classroom